How to participate

 - If you do not know professors in your field of interest, you may consult the lists of teaching staff on the academic unit websites.

-- Most professors have also a personal web page which provides details on their fields of research and specialization.
+- Many professors have a personal web page which provides details about their research and fields of interest.

 - Eligible professors normally have one of these titles: assistant, associate or full professor.
 If you are unsure about the eligibility of a professor, please feel free to ask.